Browsing Category

 No boats today!
 Sunny skies, calm seas–we couldn’t fathom the “adverse weather conditions” noted on the sign.

-We waited to climb up the stone steps to enjoy the views out over the water, waited to climb back down, waited to get a cup of coffee, and waited some more.
-We were not enjoying the highly touted charms of Riomaggiore.
-We decided to get on a train heading north and pay a visit to Vernazza, reputed to be the most beautiful of the five towns.
+Riomaggiore was an exercise in patience and ours wore thin quickly.
+We waited to climb up the stone steps to enjoy the views out over the water, waited to climb back down, waited to get a cup of coffee, until we couldn’t wait anymore.
+The highly touted charms of Riomaggiore were lost on us.
+We got on a train heading north to Vernazza, reputed to be the most beautiful of the five towns.

 Vernazza